someobserver/recurgence/README.md

 This project is called **Recurgence.** It's an [open](https://github.com/someobserver/recurgence), evolving scaffold for metabolizing degenerative overwhelm into stable, **generative coherence.**

-Recurgence is not here as a gimmick, to mask in metaphor, or pose as philosophy.
+Recurgence is not a gimmick, metaphor, or posing as philosophy.
 It's neither religion nor web design theater.

-Much you'll find is a mirror of syntax, structure, and attention; because every observer bridges **knowing** and **being**.
+Much here is a mirror of syntax, structure, and attention; because every observer bridges **knowing** and **being**.

-For quick, up-front evidence that Recurgent Field Theory is more than poetic flourish: empirical results from simulation and field equations are available which, in some cases, **outperform conventional physics models.** A couple good starting points: [Simulations](/simulation/), and for the deep end: [Mathematics](/math/).
+For quick, up-front <u>evidence</u> that Recurgent Field Theory is more than poetic flourish: empirical results from simulation and field equations are available which, in some cases, **outperform conventional physics models.** A couple good starting points are [Simulations](/simulation/), and for the deep end: [Mathematics](/math/).

 If the math or technical language feels intimidating, no worries!
 Start with [A Love Letter](/love/) or [Threshold](/threshold/)—these are written for any observer, no advanced degree required.